JuliyaShi/react-todo-list/README.md

 # react-todo-list
 It is the React to do list for everyday tasks.
-You can https://cocky-hugle-082147.netlify.app/ to try it.
+You can enter https://cocky-hugle-082147.netlify.app/ to try it.